 Pawsitive Corrections

-This program takes place once a month at the Marion County Juvenile Detention Center.
+This program takes place once a month at the Marion County Youth Services Center.

-Children that are disadvantaged need positive experiences to recover and rehabilitate.
+Young people involved in the juvenile justice system benefit from positive, supportive experiences that help them heal, build confidence, and develop new skills.
 The same can be said for discarded animals.
-Over 14,000 animals were surrendered to Indianapolis Animal Care Services (IACS) in 2017.
+Over 8,000 animals were surrendered to Indianapolis Animal Care Services (IACS) in 2024.
 An animal’s best chance at adoption relies on its ability to engage a potential owner and demonstrate a personable disposition amidst the noise and confusion of the shelter.
 A dog that has had training through positive reinforcement will demonstrate interest and be more responsive to a human partner, ultimately becoming more adoptable and more successful in the adoptive environment.

 Dog at Youth Canine Program